 The mission finally got off the ground at approximately 10.00 after instructions from Comdr Simpson and Lt Fogarty on operating the special apparatus in the ship they were not familiar with.
 Final statements were made by the pilot, navigator and bombardier to Col Upham that the trip was not feasible.

-This article was published in the November 1999 edition of Flypast
+This article was previously published in the November 1999 edition of Flypast

 Marvin Edwards, a USAAF Mosquito navigator on Red Stocking Missions with the 492nd BG comments:

 I have noted the description of the Red Stocking missions.
 It mentions the A-26 aircraft as the plane used.
 Please be advised that it was found that the British Mosquito aircraft was superior to the A-26 for these missions.
 That plane could fly faster and at a higher altitude than the A-26.
 The Mosquito flew at an altitude up to 40,000 feet at a speed of up to 450 miles per hour.
 It's crew consisted of a pilot and a navigator (I was a navigator on the Red Stocking missions almost to the end of the war in April 1945.)
 Only one OSS operator in the belly of the plane was required, In fact, several years ago, I wrote an article on Red Stocking missions for the Mosquito Air Crew Association publication.
 I never flew in an A-26 on these missions.